-The VFW is dedicated to assisting veterans, their dependents and survivors at the community and national level to ensure that our nation never forgets the sacrifices made by its citizen soldiers.
-The VFW has played a major role in every legislative measure to establish veterans' benefits which have been enacted into law.
+The VFW is dedicated to assisting veterans, their dependents, family members and survivors at the community and national level to ensure that our nation never forgets the sacrifices made by its citizen soldiers.
+The VFW has played a major role in every legislative measure to establish veterans' benefits which have been enacted into law in the last century and that continues today with landmark legislation like the PACT Act, GI Bill adjustments and others.
 However, the most tangible way in which we demonstrate this commitment to service is through the daily efforts of your Department Service Officers (DSO).

-A. Department Service Officers: A VFW DSO is located in every VA regional office.
-In many departments, Assistant DSO's and Claims Consultants are found at VA medical centers and other out-based locations.
-These dedicated individuals are VFW-certified and VA-accredited to ensure veterans and their families receive professional representation in the submission of VA claims.
+A. Department Service Officers: A VFW DSO is located either in or near every VA regional office or other VA property.
+In many departments, Assistant DSOs and Claims Consultants are found at VA medical centers and other out-based locations.
+These dedicated individuals are VFW-certified and VA- accredited to ensure veterans, their families and survivors receive FREE, professional representation in the submission of VA claims and appeals.
 These highly trained individuals stand ready and willing to provide whatever assistance is required.
-Those who serve in leadership positions are encouraged to meet with their Department Service Officer as a demonstration of interest and support.
+Those in leadership positions are encouraged to meet with their Department Service Officer to demonstrate interest and support.
 Get to know what the DSO does for you.
 More importantly, get to know what they do for others.
-The National Veterans Service provides support through a comprehensive training program and a communication system that enables the DSOs to provide world-class assistance and representation to those who place their trust in them.
+Spend time in their offices and observe the first-class services they provide The National Veterans Service provides support through a comprehensive training program and a communication system that enables the DSOs to provide world-class assistance and representation to those who place their trust in them.

-Department Service Officers and their staff assist any veteran who seeks help regardless of whether they are members of the VFW.
-Consequently, DSOs are often the first contact veterans have with the VFW.
-Accordingly, DSOs should be one of the Department's top recruiters.
-They have access to a veteran's records that indicate if the veteran is eligible for membership.
-Once a DSO has provided a veteran with assistance in applying for VA benefits and entitlements, he/she should be encouraged to ask the veteran to join and provide him/her with the benefits of membership with the VFW.
+Department Service Officers and their staff assist any veteran or eligible family member or survivor who seeks help, regardless of whether they are members of the VFW or not and always FREE of cost.
+Consequently, DSOs are often the first contact veterans have with our great organization.
+Once a DSO has provided a veteran with assistance in applying for VA benefits and entitlements, they should consider asking the veteran to join and provide the individual with the benefits of membership in the VFW.

 (Actively soliciting VFW membership in a VA building is not permitted.
-However, we will work with your DSO to provide acceptable methods for obtaining memberships.)
+However, we will work with your DSO to provide acceptable methods for obtaining consent from veterans to allow for membership recruitment.)

-While many service officers are very busy, there may be opportunities to conduct focused outreach to their local Guard and Reserve units to ensure that they are aware of the benefits and services to which they are entitled.
-Outreach can enhance the Department Service Officer's recruiting efforts.
+While many service officers are remarkably busy, there may be opportunities to conduct focused outreach to their local military installations, Guard and Reserve units, colleges and universities, community organizations, civic or religious groups, etc., to ensure that they are aware of the benefits and services to which they are entitled.
+Outreach enhances the Department Service Officer's recruiting efforts.

-The DSO is further supported by a National Veterans Service (NVS) staff of nine Appeals Consultants and a supervisor who represent individual veterans and other claimants who appeal VA decisions to the VA Board of Veterans Appeals (BVA) in Washington, D.C.
+The DSO is further supported by a cadre of National Veterans Service (NVS) staff at the VA Board of Veterans Appeals (BVA) who assist in representing individual veterans and other claimants who appeal their VA rating decisions.